rill-js/session/README.md

    */
   key: 'rill_session',
   /**
-   * Optional key to use as the name of the session on the context.
+   * Optional key to use as the name of the session on the Rill context.
    * This allows for having multiple sessions (even with different adapters) all with different names.
    * By default they will all use the name 'session'.
    */